• LOGIN

 Q. What is workflow and what are the benefits of using Oracle workflow?

-Oracle workflow is a graphical tool that allows you to create, track and modify business process, embedded in the oracle database server, it can monitor the workflow activity statuses.
+Oracle workflow is a graphical tool that allows you to create, track, and modify business processes, embedded in the Oracle database server, it can monitor the workflow activity statuses.

 Benefits: